 Sasha Wortzel is an artist and filmmaker living and working in New York City.
 Her work in film/video and installation often blends documentary techniques, archival footage, and fictional narratives to explore the ways that structures of power shape our lives around race, gender, sexuality, and place.

-Sasha Wortzel is an artist and filmmaker working primarily in time-based media.
-Her work is largely concerned with the politics of space in relation to race, gender, and queer desire.
-Sasha has recently presented work at the New Museum, Berlin International Film Festival, DOC NYC, Outfest LA, Newfest, BFI Flare, Tribeca Interactive, Leslie Lohman Museum of Gay and Lesbian Art, A.I.R.
-Gallery, Cooper Gallery, and the Guggenheim Lab.
-Her work has been supported by the Robert Rauschenberg Foundation, Art Matters Foundation, the Astraea Foundation’s Global Arts Fund and the New York State Council on the Arts (NYSCA).
-She was a 2016-2017 a participant in the Lower Manhattan Cultural Council Workspace program and a 2012-2013 fellow of filmmaker Ira Sach's Queer/Art/Mentorship.
-Sasha received her MFA from Hunter College.
+Wortzel has recently presented work at the New Museum, Brooklyn Museum, Hirshhorn, Berlinale, BAM Cinematek, DOC NYC, Outfest, UnionDocs, Tribeca Interactive, Leslie Lohman Museum, and A.I.R.
+Gallery.
+Her work has been supported by the Robert Rauschenberg Foundation, Art Matters, the Astraea Foundation’s Global Arts Fund and the New York State Council on the Arts (NYSCA).
+Wortzel was awarded a 2018 NYSCA/NYFA Artist Fellowship in film/video, a 2016-2017 participant in the Lower Manhattan Cultural Council Workspace program, and a 2012-2013 fellow of filmmaker Ira Sach's Queer/Art/Mentorship program.
+Wortzel's work has been featured by the New York Times, New York Magazine, Artforum, Art in America, and The Nation.
+They received an MFA from Hunter College.

 Wortzel is currently in production on a feature set in the Florida Everglades.